 The ScottishPower Compliance Division shall review the contents of the Modern Slavery Policy in accordance with the Compliance Policy Management Framework, as agreed from time to time with the Scottish Power Limited Audit and Compliance Committee.
 Such review shall aim to make sure that the Policy reflects the recommendations and best international practices in effect at that point in time.
-The Compliance Division shall propose to the Board those amendments and updates that contribute to the development and ongoing improvement of the policy.
+The ScottishPower Compliance Division shall propose to the Scottish Power Limited Board those amendments and updates that contribute to the development and ongoing improvement of the policy.

-This Policy was first approved by the Scottish Power Limited Board on [4 October] 2022.
+This Policy was last approved by the Scottish Power Limited Board on 11 July 2023.